Mohammed-Naeem-Patel/Drag-and-Drop-App/README.md

-# 🎯 Drag and Drop App
+# 🎯 Drag & Drop App

-A responsive Drag and Drop App built using HTML, CSS, and JavaScript.
-It allows users to drag and drop items between containers through an interactive and user-friendly interface.
+A responsive Drag & Drop App built using HTML, CSS, and JavaScript.
+It allows users to drag and drop items between two containers through a simple and interactive interface.

 ---

 ## 🚀 Project Summary

-This project demonstrates the implementation of drag-and-drop functionality using JavaScript.
-Users can easily move items between two containers, providing a simple and interactive experience.
+This project demonstrates the implementation of drag-and-drop functionality using the HTML5 Drag and Drop API and JavaScript event handling.
+Users can easily move items between containers in real time without refreshing the page.

-This project was built to strengthen my understanding of DOM manipulation, event handling, and the HTML5 Drag and Drop API.
+This project was built to strengthen my understanding of DOM manipulation, event handling, and dynamic element positioning.

 ---